python/devguide/patch.rst

 is then expected that you post a new patch addressing these comments, and the review process will thus iterate until a satisfactory solution has emerged.

+How to Review a Patch
+'''''''''''''''''''''

+One of the bottlenecks in the Python development process is the lack of patch reviews.
+If you browse the bug tracker, you will see that numerous issues have a patch, but cannot be commited to the main source code repository, because no one has reviewed the proposed patch.
+Reviewing a patch can be just as informative as providing a patch and it will allow you to give constructive comments on another developer's work.
+This guide provides a checklist for submitting a patch review.
+It is a common misconception that in order to be useful, a patch review has to be perfect.
+This is not the case at all!
+It is helpful to just test the patch and/or play around with the code and leave comments in the bug tracker.

+1. If you have not already done so, get a copy of the CPython repository by following the :ref:`setup guide <setup>`, build it and run the tests.

+2. Check the bug tracker to see what steps are necessary to reproduce the issue and confirm that you can reproduce the issue in your version of the Python REPL (the interactive shell prompt), which you can launch by executing ./python inside the repository.

+3. Apply the patch you saved from the bug tracker.
+If you are not sure how to apply a patch, please check the :ref:`Lifecycle of a Patch <patch>` documentation.

+4. If the patch affects any C file, run the build again.

+5. Launch the Python REPL (the interactive shell prompt) and check if you can reproduce the issue.
+Now that the patch has been applied, the issue should be fixed (in theory, but mistakes do happen!
+A good review aims to catch these before the code is committed to the Python repository).
+You should also try to see if there are any corner cases in this or related issue that the author of the patch may have missed.

+6. If you have time, run the entire test suite.
+If you are pressed for time, run the tests for the module(s) where changes were applied.
+   However, please be aware that if you are recommending a patch as 'commit-ready', you should always make sure the entire test suite passes.

 Committing/Rejecting
 --------------------